-If you are required to file a statement of financial interests under either City or State law, you will need to file the year after you leave City service.
+You will need to file a statement of financial interests the year after you leave City service.
 Forms are due by May 1 and disclose information about the previous calendar year.
 Disclosures are required for each year you served, regardless of the reason your service ended or how many days you served during that calendar year.
 Therefore, you must file disclosures for your final year of service by May 1 of the next year.